robmikh/PnPWatcher/README.md

-# UsbWatcher
+# PnPWatcher
-A utility to see USB devices come and go.
+A utility to see PnP devices come and go.
 Supports Windows 10 and above.